pradip-bakura/coders-bay/README.md

-# AI Portfolio
+# Portfolio

-A modern, interactive portfolio website of Pradip Bakutra, showcasing projects, skills, and professional experience as a Frontend Developer.
+A portfolio website of Pradip Bakutra, showcasing projects, skills, and professional experience as a Frontend Developer.
 Built with React, TypeScript, Vite, Tailwind CSS, and advanced 3D visualizations using Three.js.

 ## Table of Contents